Labour Day 2020: History, Significance and Facts

-Theme of Labour Day 2019
+The theme of Labour Day 2019

-Labour Day provides the Labours their right to work for only 8 hours a day.
+Labour Day provides the Labours with their right to work for only 8 hours a day.
 This gives labour relief from the stress and pressure from lots of activities performed in a single day.
 Various Themes are provided by the Government to the people to focus on their Rights to be achieved in a better way.

 On 1 May, 1886 labour unions went on a strike in the United States of America and demanded that workers should not be forced to work more than eight hours a day.

 On 4 May during the strike the bomb blasts in Chicago's Haymarket took place.
 Due to which several people and police officers died and more than 100 people were injured.
 However, the strike did not pave any immediate effect on labourers work but it helped in establishing the eight-hour workday rule in several countries of the world.

 The real statement about the event: “Reliable witnesses testified that all the pistol flashes came from the center of the street, where the police were standing, and none from the crowd.
 Moreover, initial newspaper reports made no mention of firing by civilians.
 A telegraph pole at the scene was filled with bullet holes, all coming from the direction of the police.”

 In 1889 a meeting took place in Paris where it was decided to celebrate May Day on an annual basis through a proposal given by the Raymond Lavigne and said that international demonstrations are required to celebrate the anniversary of the Chicago protests.
 In 1891, International's second congress officially recognized to celebrate May Day as an annual event.

 In different countries, May Day or Labour Day is observed on different dates.
 Like in the United States, Labour Day is observed in September.